 When I talk about safety I'm talking about creepy things!

-This is something that concerned me when I first began hammock camping.
-Everything was coming to get me past 9pm and being more out in the open scared me!
+This is something that concerned me when I first began camping.
+Everything was coming to kill me past 9pm as being more out in the open scared me!

-While 99% of it is in my head it doesn't help to be prepared for the fast approaching zombie appololpse (and the odd animal after your food).
+While 99% of it is in my head it doesn't hurt to be prepared for the fast approaching zombie apocalypse (and the odd animal after your food).
 So here are a few tips to make sure you're left alone at night.

-This is a great rule to follow hammock or tent.
+This is a great rule to follow whether you're in a hammock or tent.
 Don't sleep with your food.
-No matter how much you like giving your sausage a cuddle, waking up face to face with a grizzly is a great way to put an end to your camping trip.
+No matter how much you like giving your sausage a cuddle, waking up face to face with a grizzly is a great way to put an end to your trip.

 Make sure that all your food is kept at least 100 feet away from your camp.
-Or when I'm feeling espeically like an adventurer I like to give the Bear Swing a go.
+Or when if you're feeling especially like an adventurer you could give the Bear Swing a go.

-If you're anything as shocking at this as I am you'll need about 30mins to actually get the rope over a branch!
+If you're as shocking at the bear swing as I am, you'll need about 30mins to actually get the rope over a branch!

-You're obvioulsy suspended in a hammock which means you're protected from more weasly animals like squirrels or snakes.
+You're obviously suspended which means you're protected from more measly animals like squirrels or snakes.

 If you're confident in the strength of your hammock (you'll be Ok with the ones I've suggested) then you can hang it up pretty high.
 As long as you're able to get in and out then the skies the limit 😉